hmgrodrigues/Airplane-Simulator/README.md

 # Airplane-Simulator

 This is a project based on JavaScript and WebGL library, where it simulates how an airplane flies and the way it moves.
+A chess texture is being used as representation of the floor.
+Everytime the airplane reaches almost the end of each block of the texture a new block is generated in that direction.

+## How to use it

 It allows the user to control: